-The social cost of carbon (SCC) is a metric designed to quantify and monetize climate damages, representing the net economic cost of carbon dioxide emissions to society.
-Simply, the SCC is a monetary estimate of the damage done by each ton of carbon dioxide that is released into the air.
+The social cost of greenhouse gases (SC-GHG) is a suite of metrics designed to quantify and monetize climate damages, representing the net economic cost of climate pollution to society.
+Simply put, the SC-GHG is a monetary estimate of the damage done by each ton of greenhouse gases that is released into the air.

-The SCC is a powerful tool that can streamline decisionmaking and underpin economically efficient policies.
-Many decisionmakers, including policymakers in several U.S. states, are now using the SCC to craft smarter energy and climate policies that benefit society.
+The SC-GHG is a powerful tool that can streamline decisionmaking and underpin economically efficient policies.
+Many decisionmakers—including policymakers in the federal government, numerous U.S. states, and some foreign nations—are now using the SC-GHG to craft smarter energy and climate policies that benefit society.

 The SC-GHG can be used to evaluate policies and guide decisions that affect greenhouse gas emissions, including:

 - regulatory impact analysis for proposed and final rules